jaspreet6090/LockMate/Backend/Readme.md

-Here is the `README.md` file for your backend:

-# Lockmat Backend
+# Lockmate Backend

-Lockmat is a Password Manager application backend developed using Node.js and Express.
+Lockmate is a Password Manager application backend developed using Node.js and Express.
 This backend handles user authentication and CRUD operations for saved passwords.

 ## Table of Contents